MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 > [!div class="checklist"]

-> - Determine which firewall SKUs to deploy.
+> - Determine which Azure Firewall *SKU* to deploy.
-> - Determine if some resources don't need 100% allocation.
+> - Determine if some instances don't need permanent 24x7 allocation.
 > - Determine where you can optimize firewall use across workloads.
-> - Monitor firewall usage to determine cost-effectiveness.
+> - Monitor and optimize firewall usage to determine cost-effectiveness.
 > - Review Firewall Manager capabilities to determine potential operational efficiency.
-> - Determine the number of public IP addresses required.
+> - Review the number of public IP addresses required.

 ### Recommendations